COVID19Tracking/website/README.md

 The website is built on [GatsbyJS](https://www.gatsbyjs.org/).
 If you are not familiar with Gatsby, we suggest checking out their [excellent documentation](hhttps://www.gatsbyjs.org/docs).

-### Environment Variables

-Our content is managed in Contentful.
-All required environment variables are listed (with dummy values) in `.env.example` and you can easily duplicate this file with `cp .env.example .env`.
-When you run the setup step below, you will download the most recent API keys to your local machine.

 ### Install

 First, you'll need the Gatsby command line interface installed globally: